lukew3/resume/README.md

 # lukew3/resume
 Tracking how my resume changes using JSONresume.
-Feel free to fork and watch github actions automatically validate and build your resume on release.
+Feel free to fork or copy my github workflows and watch github actions automatically validate and build your resume on release.

 The latest pdf build can be downloaded [here](https://github.com/lukew3/resume/releases/latest/download/lukew3_resume.pdf)